 - Help someone else who is not a U.S. citizen or national to enter the United States illegally, even if that person is a close relative and even if you are not paid.

 If you have committed any crime, or have been convicted of a crime, you should consult with a reputable immigration attorney or a community-based organization that provides legal service to immigrants, before you apply for another immigration benefit or travel outside the US.

-Why Is It Important To Maintain Your Lawful Green Card Status?
+Why Is It Important To Maintain Your Lawful Permanent Resident Status?

-A Lawful Permanent Resident (LPR or green card holder) can apply for U.S. Citizenship through naturalization after they have been permanent residents for five years .
+A Lawful Permanent Resident (LPR or green card holder) can apply for U S Citizenship through naturalization after they have been a permanent resident for five years.
 This period is shortened to

 LPRs may submit their applications for naturalization up to 90 days before meeting the residency requirement.

-Now let’s go back and see what may happen to Bruce.
-Let’s recap the facts: Bruce has been living outside the US with his British wife, he is working for a British company, has no true residence in the US, and only comes back to the US every couple of years.
-However, he does have a re-entry permit and he has continued to pay his US taxes.
+Now let’s go back and see what will happen to Bruce.
+Let’s recap the facts: Bruce has been living outside the US with his British wife; he is working for a British company; he has no true residence in the US; and he only comes back to the US every couple of years.
+He does, however, have a re-entry permit and he has continued to pay his US taxes.

 What VisaPro Customers Are Saying